tldr-pages/tldr/pages/common/git-daemon.md

 > A really simple server for Git repositories.
 > More information: <https://git-scm.com/docs/git-daemon>.

-- Git daemon with a whitelisted set of directories:
+- Launch a Git daemon with a whitelisted set of directories:

 `git daemon --export-all {{path/to/directory1}} {{path/to/directory2}}`